Ford EcoBoost engines: what are they and should you buy one?

 Which Ford ranges offer EcoBoost options?

-You can now find EcoBoost engines in pretty much any Ford from the Fiesta to the Mustang sports coupe.
+You can now find EcoBoost engines in pretty much every Ford from the Fiesta to the Mustang sports coupe.
 Naturally a 2.3-litre EcoBoost Mustang will be much less frugal than a 1.0 EcoBoost Fiesta, but compared to the Mustang GT V8 it’s a model of efficiency.

 That said, in the UK the smallest 1.0-litre EcoBoost petrol engine is by far and away the most popular, with the base 94bhp version available in the entry-level Fiesta Trend and the rugged Fiesta Active.
 A more powerful 123bhp version of the same engine can be specced in the Puma, Focus and EcoSport, with the latter also getting a 138bhp version.